LaurenDupuis/Helis_Omics_12-13_January_2020/tutorials/Network_Analysis.md

 •	A new network will be created only containing the largest connected subnetwork with 244 nodes and 1,665 edges.

 #### **Step 2: Investigate the network properties of the network**
-•	Go to “Tools → Network Analyzer → Network Analysis → Analyze Network...”
-o	The network should be treated as an undirected network (protein-protein interactions, in general, do not have a direction)
+•	Go to “Tools → Analyze Network” o	The network should be treated as an undirected network (protein-protein interactions, in general, do not have a direction)
 •	This tool will calculate all network properties like degree and betweenness for you.